cmobrien123/Python-for-Everybody-Courses-1-through-4/README.md

 		Tuples are our third and final basic Python data structure.
 Tuples are a simple version of lists.
 We often use tuples in conjunction with dictionaries to accomplish multi-step tasks like sorting or looping through all of the data in a dictionary.
 		10 - Tuples

+	Chapter Eleven: Regular Expressions
+		Regular expressions are a very specialized language that allow us to succinctly search strings and extract data from strings.
+Regular expressions are a language unto themselves.
+It is not essential to know how to use regular expressions, but they can be quite useful and powerful.
+		11 - R.E.